The Rodillian Academy: History

 The school was originally built in 1933 as Rothwell Grammar School to serve the needs of children in Rothwell and the surrounding areas.
 Edwin Robert Manley was headteacher from 1933 to 1965.
 He was active in local politics, and he wrote and self-published Meet the Miner.

 In 2008 it moved into a £93 million building.

 The school became an academy in summer 2012.

 Rodillian Multi Academy Trust

 In December 2013 the Rodillian Academy was approved by the Department for Education to become an academy sponsor.
 The Rodillian Multi Academy Trust was formed in September 2014 with the Rodillian Academy acting as the lead school in the trust that also includes The Featherstone Academy.

 Inspections

-In its most recent Ofsted inspection in 2016, the school's overall effectiveness was found to be 'good'.
+In the Ofsted inspection in 2016, the school's overall effectiveness was found to be 'good'.
 Both the effectiveness of the school's leadership and management and the personal development, behaviour and welfare pupils were judged to be outstanding.

+As of 2024, the school's most recent inspection was in 2019, with an outcome of Good.